-5 Ingredient Stuffed Poblano Peppers with Turkey and Black Beans
+5 Ingredient Stuffed Poblano Pepper Recipe with Turkey and Black Beans

-Only 5 ingredients to make these delicious Stuffed Poblano Peppers with Turkey and Black Beans!
+Only 5 ingredients to make this delicious Stuffed Poblano Pepper recipe with Turkey and Black Beans!
 A light, healthy dinner perfect for weeknights.
 Leftovers make for great lunches too!

 As much as I try, I don’t always leave the grocery store with everything on my list.
 There are things I forget, and there are things I add on.
 There are always things I add on.
 I have trouble walking through the produce section and not leaving with a good amount of extra produce that I have absolutely no official plans for, but couldn’t resist picking up and putting in my cart.
 Poblano peppers, I haven’t purchased them in forever and there was no way I was going home without them when I saw them the other day.